Public Information Officer

 The Riley County Police has a designated PIO, Officer Matthew Droge, who ensures that all media inquiries and public relations events are handled in a timely and efficient manner.

-Riley County Police Department Public Information Officer Matthew Droge, The #TwitterCop (since 2011), has served as a sworn officer since November 2010 and has served as PIO since early 2013.
+Riley County Police Department Public Information Officer Matthew Droge, The #TwitterCop (since 2011), has served as a sworn officer since October 2010 and has served as PIO since early 2013.
 He currently facilitates the social media accounts as well as acts as the department’s public relations office.
 Through Droge’s service at Riley County Police Department he has been assigned to Patrol (Swing and Midnight shifts), the Police Bike Unit, and the Administration Division.
-In 2014 he became a member of the Kansas Association of the Public Information Officers as well as the National Information Officers Association and is an active member of MARPC (The Manhattan Area Risk Prevention Coalition, which reorganized into "RED" in late 2014).
+In 2014 he became a member of the Kansas Association of the Public Information Officers as well as the National Information Officers Association and is the current President of MARPC (The Manhattan Area Risk Prevention Coalition, which reorganized into "RED" in late 2014).
 Droge was elected to the Riley County Extension Council's Community Development board of four community members in 2014.
 Prior to working at RCPD, Droge worked as an internationally recognized and awarded photographer and graphic designer.
 He was raised in Kansas and has lived and worked in Arizona and California.
-He has been awarded several accolades for community service including the Jefferson Award and received the Meritorious Service award for his work on the department’s internet presence in 2012/2013 as well as a letter of appreciation for the department's website as well as is a recipient of the department's professionalism award.
+He has been awarded several accolades for community service including the Jefferson Award and received the Meritorious Service award for his work on the department’s internet presence in 2012/2013 as well as a letter of appreciation for the department's website and is a recipient of the department's professionalism award.

 It is the policy of the Riley County Police Department to cooperate fully and impartially with authorized news media representatives in their efforts to gather factual public information pertaining to activities of the Department, as long as these activities do not interfere with individual's rights or violate the law.